barstoolbluz/agentic-development-with-flox/README.md

 - Provides activation messages with usage instructions
 - Follows Flox conventions for configuration (secrets in `$HOME`)

+## Working with Flox Environments

+This repository includes [FLOX.md](./floxenvs/FLOX.md) - a reference guide for AI agents and developers working with Flox environments.
+Similar to CLAUDE.md or other agent-specific instruction files, FLOX.md provides structured guidance for:

+- Creating and modifying manifest files
+- Installing packages and resolving conflicts
+- Configuring services and background processes
+- Building and publishing packages
+- Composing and layering environments
+- Language-specific development patterns (Python, C/C++, Node.js, CUDA)
+- Platform-specific considerations and troubleshooting

+AI agents should consult FLOX.md when performing environment management tasks.

 ## Available Environments

 ### LLM CLI Interfaces